Nizam-e-Mustafa: Downfall

 As the PNA launched a national campaign, dubbed the Nizam-e-Mustafa, against the Bhutto Administration, violence ensued, after several months of demonstrations and street violence, Bhutto attempted to negotiate with the alliance, but he was not met with any positive response.

 On 5 July 1977, Bhutto accused the United States of plotting a coup against him and indicated that this movement was fully funded by foreign powers.
 As a result, Bhutto tried to crush the power of this alliance, with the help of his agencies such as FSF and Rangers, which was also considered the cause of Bhutto's execution by hanging on 4 April 1979.
 In the 1977 Pakistani military coup staged by General Zia, Bhutto was removed from office with majority of his colleagues.

 Following the declaration of martial law by Zia-ul-Haq, the conservatives and Islamist fronts split and decided to fully support General Zia in his Islamisation reforms, whereas the leftist members of the alliance decided to either oppose him, or stay neutral, and as Bhutto was imprisoned, the uneasy alliance started to quickly break, by 1978 it had completely dissolved.

 Alliance members of the PNA

 The Alliance which started this movement consisted of nine parties, each of which had an agenda, ideology, political goal and background different from each other.
 Many of the parties are now known by different names and have largely gone into irrelevance in Pakistani politics, with the exception of a few.
-However, during the peak of the Nizam-e-Mustafa Movement, the alliance consisted of the following members:
+However, during the peak of the Nizam-e-Mustafa Movement, the alliance consisted of the following nine members: